 The vast majority of investors in EM private markets pursue growth in one country or region.
 In aggregate, this has the effect of creating opportunities for the much small number of opportunistic value driven global investors with specialized EM skills.

-Meanwhile advancement of emerging markets naturally expands the actionable opportunity set for value investors.
+Meanwhile steady advancement of emerging markets naturally expands the actionable opportunity set for value investors.
 Emerging markets gradually evolve and mature, allowing for more sophisticated deal structures and approaches, even as they beneficially remain arguably the least efficient asset class in the world.

 Minority shareholders remain vulnerable but creditor rights are increasingly respected and enforceable.
 Bankruptcy codes, in various stages of development, exist in many jurisdictions.
 Progress is uneven, but, in general, efficient win/win restructurings are increasingly commonplace, allowing an appropriate variation of the special situations toolkit from developed markets to be effectively utilized in emerging markets.

-Albright Capital's global orientation identifies opportunities missed by local investors
+Opportunities missed by local investors

 - Middle market companies operating globally (or with global aspirations) often find it hard to obtain capital given that most emerging market private equity investors have a limited geographical mandate.
 Moreover, Albright Capital's global networks and proven ability to support global expansion make us a partner of choice for these companies.